 Aston Martin said that the Project Neptune marries Triton’s diving and operational expertise with the company’s design, materials, and craftsmanship.
 Overseen by Aston Martin Consulting, the partnership has shaped a unique concept that will lead to an exclusive, strictly-limited edition vehicle.
 Project Neptune takes Triton’s Low Profile (LP) three-person platform as a basis upon which a new iteration will be created with Aston Martin’s design language.

 “Project Neptune is defined by its sleek, elegant exterior,” said Marek Reichman, Aston Martin Executive Vice President and Chief Creative Officer.
-“We have used forms and proportions that express the same devotion to design, engineering and beauty that shape our cars, such as the Aston Martin Valkyrie hypercar project.”
+“We have used forms and proportions that express the same devotion to design, engineering and beauty that shape our cars, such as the Aston Martin Valkyrie hypercar project,” he added.

-Project Neptune is the first one for Aston Martin Consulting – the design, engineering and manufacturing services division.
+Project Neptune is the first one for Aston Martin Consulting — the design, engineering and manufacturing services division.
 We already know that the Project Neptune can accommodate 3 people.
-For how much deeper it can dive and rest of the features, we’ll have to wait.
+We will have to wait for how much deeper it can dive and the rest of the features.